Finding a Top Financial Advisor Firm in Providence, Rhode Island

 Parsons Capital Management, Inc.

-At the top of our list, Parsons Capital Management (PCM) has the largest amount in assets under management.
-Together, its nine portfolio managers have more than 200 years of experience, having worked at such places as Merrill Lynch, Paine Webber, Drexel Burnham and Fleet Investment Advisors.
-They include two certified financial planners (CFPs) and one chartered financial analyst (CFA).
-(Advisors may have more than one professional accreditation.)
+Parsons Capital Management (PCM) portfolio managers have more than 200 years of experience, having worked at such places as Merrill Lynch, Paine Webber, Drexel Burnham and Fleet Investment Advisors.
+They include one certified financial planner (CFP) and two chartered financial analysts (CFAs).

-The fee-only firm serves mostly high-net-worth clients, though the minimum investment to open an account can be as low as $500,000.
+The fee-only firm serves mostly high-net-worth clients, and it has no minimum account size.
 All accounts are discretionary, which means PCM managers may make trades without consulting clients.
 PCM also has qualified retirement plans, corporate pension and profit-sharing plans, charitable institutions, endowments, trusts, estates, foundations and corporations as clients.

 Parsons Capital Management Background